Counseling in Cleveland TN

 A Space Where You Can Be Honest, Supported, and Understood

-This isn’t just a space to vent.
-It’s a place where we slow things down, get curious together, and work with both your thoughts and emotions.
-I offer structure when you need it—worksheets, tools, handouts—and space when you don’t.
+More than a vent session, your counseling sessions are a time for you to slow things down, get curious together, and work with both your thoughts and emotions.
+I offer structure when you need it, like worksheets, tools, and handouts, and space when you don’t.
 Some clients keep folders of the materials we use because they find them so helpful.

-If you’ve been searching for a therapist in Cleveland, TN who understands both the emotional and practical sides of healing, I’d love to connect.
+If you’ve been searching for a therapist in Cleveland, TN who understands both the emotional and practical sides of healing, finding love and connection, and building healthy relationships, I’d love to connect.
 I offer a free 15-minute phone or video consultation so you can ask questions and get a feel for whether we’re a good fit.
 If I am not the right person, I’ll do my best to get you to the right person.

-📞 Call (423) 650-2849 to schedule your free consultation and take that first step toward something different.
+📞 Call (423) 650-2849 to schedule your free consultation, or schedule online to take that first step toward something different.

 Frequently Asked Questions About Counseling in Cleveland TN with Heather